CosmoStat/wf-psf/_sources/configuration.md.txt

 (data_config)=
 ## Data Configuration

 The file [data_config.yaml](https://github.com/CosmoStat/wf-psf/blob/dummy_main/config/data_config.yaml) stores the metadata for generating training and test data sets or retrieving existing ones.
-A set of training and test data is provided in the `data/coherent_euclid_dataset` directory.
-New training and test data sets can be produced with the parameters in the file, which *should be* provided to the `simPSF` code although not at present (implementation upgrade pending).
+A set of training and test data is provided in the `data/coherent_euclid_dataset` directory.  `Wavediff` will automatically retrieve the dataset within its directory tree.
+In the field `data_dir`, the user should specify the sub-path to the data directory as in the example below.
+The actual name of the dataset file is provided as an entry to the field `file`.
+However, new training and test data sets can be produced with the parameters in the file, which *should be* provided to the `simPSF` code although not at present (implementation upgrade pending).

 ```
 # Training and test data sets for training and/or metrics evaluation